wnamen/cmd-line-tic-tac-toe/README.md

-# cmd-line-tic-tac-toe
+# tic-tac-toe-python
-A python command line tic-tac-toe game
+A command line tic-tac-toe game completely built in python.
+2 players are required to play.
+Have fun!

+### Author
+William Namen - www.williamnamen.com